-The Society has flourished since its inception, providing a focus for the collection and dissemination of many aspects of Tring’s history.
+Run by an elected committee, the Society has flourished since its inception, providing a focus for the collection and dissemination of all aspects of Tring’s history.
 It hosts regular Speaker Evenings, with guest speakers on a myriad of interesting and informative local topics.

+It has become a centre for all research regarding the history of Tring and district and has published several titles.
 It also produces a Newsletter for members which not only keeps them informed of the Society’s initiatives and progress, but has also become a repository of memories and historic facts relating to the area.
+It has published a Heritage Trail, and conducts guided walks.

 The Society has links to both local and national societies.